WEBINAR: G7® Without Curves - Can It Be Done?

 Missed the Live Webinar?

 Watch the Recording Below

 With the rise of digital printing devices throughout today’s printing industry, how can they adapt to G7® methodology and achieve that common visual appearance?
 Without the ability to utilize the traditional press curves in some cases, how can this be achieved effectively?
-Jan Michael Lemieux, of Canon Solutions America, will be discussing, with Idealliance host Chuck Schonert, on how this may be accomplished!
+Jan Michael Lemieux, of Canon Solutions America, discusses with Idealliance host Chuck Schonert, on how this may be accomplished!